DeanHazineh/Deep-Learning-Color-for-Manga/README.md

 # Manga Colorization via cGAN for Deep learning
 A PDF version with discussion of the work is included in the repo.
-The discussion from there is repopulated below:
+The discussion from there is repopulated below for now until I get around to writing a clean summary:

 ## Overview of the task
 The problem of colorizing with and without color hints